2003 Stanley Cup playoffs: (3) Tampa Bay Lightning vs. (6) Washington Capitals

 The Tampa Bay Lightning entered the playoffs for only the second time in their history as the third seed in the Eastern Conference and won the Southeast Division title with 93 points.
 The Washington Capitals finished sixth overall in the Eastern Conference with 92 points.
 This was the first playoff meeting between these two teams.
 Washington won three of the five games in this year's regular season series.

 The Lightning came back from 2–0 down to defeat the Capitals in six games.
 Robert Lang provided two goals and Olaf Kolzig stopped all 28 shots to give the Capitals a 3–0 victory in game one.
 Game two saw Jaromir Jagr score two goals and two assists in a 6–3 win for Washington.
 The Lightning scored three times in game three; each time though Washington tied the score.
 Finally in overtime, Vincent Lecavalier scored a power-play goal to give Tampa Bay a 4–3 victory.
 With a chance to tie the series in game four, Martin St. Louis scored twice to help the Lightning earn a 3–1 victory.
-In game five, St. Louis contributed a goal and an assist to aid the Lightning in a 2–1 win and took a 3–2 series lead.
+In game five, St. Louis contributed a goal and an assist, including the game-winning goal with 8:07 left in the third period, to aid the Lightning in a 2–1 win and took a 3–2 series lead.
 The Capitals tried to avoid elimination in game six by sending the game into overtime, however, St. Louis' power-play goal at 4:03 of the third overtime ended Washington's season despite putting up 61 shots against goalie Nikolai Khabibulin.
 The Lightning won the game 2–1.